SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In many languages, the async keyword marks the callable unit as asynchronous and allows it to call asynchronous functions. await is a keyword/function available in many programming languages that calls an asynchronous function and then returns the value the function returns once it does.
-In JS (and other languages w/ promises), await takes a promise (and is the rough equivalent of calling then() on it)
+In JS (and other languages w/ promises), await takes a promise (and is the rough equivalent of calling then() on it) to handle errors resulting from await, use try/catch as normal.

 In JS, then() takes two callbacks, one to run in case fullfilment and one to run in case rejection. then(), catch() and finally() themselves return thenables, which allow them to be chained.